-On June 4th, Girls Write Now hosted a workshop on responding to racial injustice and violence against black lives led by Andrea Ambam and Britton Williams.
+Girls Write Now hosts workshops and support sessions on responding to racial injustice and violence against black lives.
+Below are some exercises led by Andrea Ambam and Britton Williams.
 Andrea is a speech and debate champion, as well as a theatre artist who practices creative political response.
 Britton is a Drama Therapist and professor at NYU.

 - The Power in Questioning: Mentees wrote down every question they could think of about this moment in time.
 They questioned what they don’t know, what they really want to know, their own feelings, what they’re unsure of—questioning anything and everything. *Their Bonus Challenge: Think of some statements you know to be true and frame those statements as questions.